 And despite the fact that I get how hard pursuing goals can be, I also know that that resolution you’ve already halfheartedly left in the dust are salvageable.
 It just requires a little bit of planning so you can set yourself up for success.

-A few weeks ago, I shared that the number one thing getting in the way of achieving your truest desires is if-then thinking.
-We let all that bargaining of “when the kids are grown…” and “when I lose weight…” And you want to know what gets in the way of pursuing a dream, goal, or resolution?
+In order to do this, it’s critical that you let go of “if-then thinking”.
+You know what I mean: all that bargaining of “when the kids are grown…” and “when I lose weight…” And you want to know what gets in the way of pursuing a dream, goal, or resolution?
 Not making time in your life for the pursuit.

 Here’s a Six Step Way to go from abandoned goals to success.